quobyte/quobyte-k8s-resources/helm/quobyte-cluster/Readme.md

 You can inspect the values.yaml for other values to modify, but default should work.

-The helm chart can then be installed as usual:
+This Helm Chart can be installed as usual:

 ```
 helm repo add quobyte https://quobyte.github.io/quobyte-k8s-resources/helm-charts
+helm repo update
 helm install my-storage-cluster quobyte/quobyte-cluster
 ```